tmbuza/iMAP/README.md

 <br>

 **Download full length greengenes classifier**

+If using full length greengenes or any other pretrained QIIME2-formatted classifiers you must replace the default settings in the executable file.

 ```{}
 bash iMAP/code/qiime2/qiime2_gg_classifier_fulllength.bash
 ```
->If using full length greengenes or any other pretrained QIIME2-formatted classifiers make sure that you change the parameter in the executable file: Below is a location and the file to be altered.
+>Below is a location and the file to be altered.
 Find and replace "gg-13-8-99-515-806-nb-classifier.qza" string with the name of your favorable classifier.

 <table>
 <thead>